jiaolyulu/kineticSculpture/index.md

 5: No matrix of motors (It is kind of difficult to do it in a small club, go for Digifab if you want to do that)

 #### Club Spirit
+1. We are not dumb mechanics.
+We are trying to bring the softness and tenderness in ourselves to those movements.
+Those engineers are admirable.
+2. Movement could bring a sculpture a second life.
+3. Physical movement and virtual movement is different.
+We love to play with the limitation of physical things.
+4. We love to play and observe movements.

 [Link](url) and ![Image](src)